Pursuing a future

 I had to apply for the position to be one of the editors of the school yearbook.
 Another student and I went to the regional workshop on how to create the yearbook and use the software.
 We designed the theme and layout of the yearbook, recruited and managed a staff of photographers and reporters, designed page layouts, and imported the information.
 We collaborated on a final product and sent to print.
 My team and I sorted and set up distribution.
 I presented the dedications at the end of the year awards ceremony known as Veridian Day.

-After a very rigorous procedure of applications, teacher interviews, peer/committee interviews, and an student election, I was awarded to be a member of the Student Conduct Committee.
+After a very rigorous procedure of applications, teacher interviews, peer/committee interviews, and an student election, I was appointed to be a member of the Student Conduct Committee.
 The committee, consisting of eight students, teachers, staff, and the dean of students evaluates discipline infractions, These infractions are brought to the committee from the Dean of Students, we hear the case, interview the student, and choose appropriate solutions and consequences.

 -

 The University of Buffalo (UB) hosts the Gifted Math Program (GMP), which is designed for exceptional mathematics students in grades 7-12 from Western New York, who are selected through rigorous testing.
 In 7th grade, I was invited to take the math entrance exam.
 The top 60 students were admitted into the class, which met every Monday and Wednesday evening at the UB campus.
 At the end of each year, I was recommended to continue the program.
 Now in GMP V, in 11th grade, there are around 30 students left in the program and now it is actual UB courses.
 Semester 1 is MATH 141 (Calc 1) and Semester 2 is MATH 142 (Calc 2), taught by Dr Mihai.
-By the end of 11th grade, I will have earned six college credits and a UB transcript.
-I plan on continuing to GMP VI, which would be MATH 241 (Calc 3) and MATH 309 (Linear Algebra).
+By the end of 11th grade, I will have earned eight college credits and a UB transcript.
+I plan on continuing to GMP VI, which would be MATH 241 (Calc 3) and MATH 309 (Intro to Linear Algebra).

 I also work as an ambassador for the program to help with events and answer questions to prospective students and parents.